IEBH/SRA-Helper/README.md

 You will see this icon: ![SRA-Helper tray icon](src/SRA-Helper.png) in the system tray when the program is running.

 Simply hit any of the above [keys](#keys) to run that function.
 The keys will **only** work when viewing an EndNote citation library (no other screen within EndNote).
 It is recommended that you create the groups before trying to move references to them.
+Note: The subwindow (small window) within endnote must be maximized for the program to work.

 | Filename                                                                                      | Description                      |